App To Open Archived Messages Mac

 Quit Handlers

-event handler is optional, and is called when a script app quits.
+The quit event handler is optional, and is called when a script app quits.
 Use this as an opportunity to perform cleanup tasks, if necessary, such as removing temporary folders or logging progress.
-Listing 13-21 and Listing 13-22 demonstrate the use of a quit
+Listing 13-21 and Listing 13-22 demonstrate the use of a quit handler.

 How To Find Archived Messages Facebook